Nelarius/wrenpp/README.md

 Methods are registered in a similar way to free functions.
 You simply call `registerMethod` on the registered class context.
 The arguments are the same as what you pass `registerFunction`.

-When you define a foreign class in Wren, and bind it using wrenly, what actually happens?
-In Wren, a foreign class is an object which contains an array of bytes.
-It is up to the embedder to decide what kind of state they want to store in the foreign class.
-Wrenly initializes an instance of the class in the array of bytes, nothing more.
+>When you define a foreign class in Wren, and bind it using wrenly, what actually happens?
+In Wren, the C representation of a foreign class object contains an array of bytes.
+It is up to the embedder to decide what kind of state they want to store in the foreign class' byte aray.
+Wrenly uses the byte array to store an instance of the registered class, and nothing more.

+### Foreign method arguments

+Note that a class registered with Wren as a foreign class can be passed to foreign functions as an argument.
+It may be passed as a pointer, reference, or by value, `const`, or not.

+### Foreign method return values

+Note that only the following types can be returned to Wren: `int` (and anything which can be cast to `int`), `const char*`, `std::string`, `bool`, `float`, `double`.
+A foreign method implementor may be left `void`, of course.

 ## Customize VM behavior